DeepInterestGR: Mining Deep Multi-Interest Using Multi-Modal LLMs for Generative Recommendation: Introduction

 To address these limitations, we propose \textbf{DeepInterestGR}, a novel framework that integrates deep interest mining into the generative recommendation pipeline.
 Our key insight is that frontier LLMs possess remarkable world knowledge and reasoning capabilities~\cite{zhao2023llm_survey,li2023recformer}, which can be leveraged to extract interpretable, semantically rich interest representations from user behaviors.

-DeepInterestGR introduces three key innovations: \begin{itemize} \item \textbf{Multi-LLM Interest Mining (MLIM).} We systematically leverage multiple frontier LLMs (\eg GPT-5.1, Gemini-3-Pro, Kimi-K2-Thinking, Grok-4) along with their multi-modal variants to extract deep textual and visual interest representations for users and items through Chain-of-Thought (CoT) prompting.
-Through comparative experiments, we identify the optimal LLM configuration for high-quality interest mining. \item \textbf{Reward-Labeled Deep Interest (RLDI).} To ensure interest quality for downstream reinforcement learning, we employ a lightweight binary classifier (based on Qwen-Chat) to assign reward labels (positive/negative) to mined interests.
+DeepInterestGR introduces three key innovations: \begin{itemize} \item \textbf{Multi-LLM Interest Mining (MLIM).} We systematically leverage multiple frontier LLMs via API (\eg GPT, Gemini, Kimi, Grok) along with their multi-modal variants to extract deep textual and visual interest representations for users and items through structured reasoning prompting.
+Through comparative experiments, we identify the optimal LLM configuration for high-quality interest mining. \item \textbf{Reward-Labeled Deep Interest (RLDI).} To ensure interest quality for downstream reinforcement learning, we employ a lightweight binary classifier (based on Qwen2.5-7B-Instruct) to assign reward labels (positive/negative) to mined interests.
 These labels serve as supervision signals during the RL phase. \item \textbf{Interest-Enhanced Item Discretization (IEID).} The curated deep interests are encoded into semantic embeddings via Qwen-Embedding and quantized into SID tokens via RQ-VAE, enriching item representations with interpretable interest semantics. \end{itemize}

 For training, we adopt a two-stage pipeline following the successful practice of generative recommendation~\cite{rajput2023tiger,zheng2024lcrec}: supervised fine-tuning (SFT) aligns the generative model with both deep interest signals and collaborative filtering patterns, followed by reinforcement learning.
-Crucially, we introduce an \textbf{Interest-Aware Reward} derived from RLDI labels---recommendations consistent with positive interests receive higher rewards, guiding the policy toward more personalized and semantically coherent item sequences.
+Crucially, we introduce an \textbf{Interest-Aware Reward} derived from RLDI labels: the exact-match term remains the primary recommendation signal, while the RLDI bonus serves as a semantic-quality regularizer that discourages generic or low-quality interest representations.

-Extensive experiments on large-scale real-world benchmarks from the Amazon Review Dataset~\cite{mcauley2015amazon} demonstrate that DeepInterestGR achieves significant improvements over state-of-the-art baselines including SASRec~\cite{kang2018sasrec}, BERT4Rec~\cite{sun2019bert4rec}, TIGER~\cite{rajput2023tiger}, LC-Rec~\cite{zheng2024lcrec}, and VQ-Rec~\cite{hou2023vqrec} on HR@K and NDCG@K metrics, validating the effectiveness of unifying deep interest mining with generative recommendation.
+Extensive experiments on large-scale real-world benchmarks from the Amazon Review Dataset~\cite{mcauley2015amazon} demonstrate that DeepInterestGR achieves consistent improvements over state-of-the-art baselines including SASRec~\cite{kang2018sasrec}, BERT4Rec~\cite{sun2019bert4rec}, TIGER~\cite{rajput2023tiger}, LC-Rec~\cite{zheng2024lcrec}, and VQ-Rec~\cite{hou2023vqrec} on HR@K and NDCG@K metrics, validating the effectiveness of unifying deep interest mining with generative recommendation.